Anthropology & Myth

 Translated by Arthur Gilchrist Brodeur, 1916.
 Narrated by Rick Rulf.
 Music by Nattramn

-Origin stories & story-telling traditions elucidate cultural heritage, worldview, identity, and ethos (Rulf, 2022).
+Critical examination of origin stories can elucidate cultural heritage, worldview, identity, and ethos.

-“Story is the vehicle for sharing traditional knowledge and passing it from one generation to the next... its purposes include sharing information, lessons in morality, confirming identity and telling experiences of people” (Fixico, Donald L. 2003.
-The American Indian Mind in a Linear World.
+Fixico (2003), a Native American scholar, eloquently articulated the cultural and functional significance of story-telling.
+He wrote, “Story is the vehicle for sharing traditional knowledge and passing it from one generation to the next... its purposes include sharing information, lessons in morality, confirming identity and telling experiences of people” (The American Indian Mind in a Linear World.
 New York, London: Routledge).

-Mythic origin stories are, “…cultural metaphors of our relationship with place…,” that articulate a, “moral landscape,” that is, they transmit cultural values along with instructions for living in relation to the world, (Salmon, 2008. cited in Nelson, Original Instructions: Indigenous Teachings for a Sustainable Future; pp: 100-101).
+Another Native American Scholar, Salmon (cited in Nelson, 2008), describes origin stories as “…cultural metaphors of our relationship with place…,” that articulate a “moral landscape;” (Original Instructions: Indigenous Teachings for a Sustainable Future; pp: 100-101).

-“Origin stories give meaning to existence, define codes of morals, and bond societies together”(Gandy, S. Kay & Kathleen Matthew.
-2010.
-Origin Stories: Geography, Culture, and Belief.
+In teaching young learners, Gandy & Matthew (2010) explained directly, “Origin stories give meaning to existence, define codes of morals, and bond societies together”(Origin Stories: Geography, Culture, and Belief.
 Social Studies and the Young Learner 22 (4); pp. 25–28.
 National Council for the Social Studies).

-Many scientific disciplines can be applied to the analysis of origin stories, including, but not limited to anthropology, cosmology, psychology, history, and linguistics.
+Many scientific disciplines apply to the analysis of origin stories, including, but not limited to anthropology, cosmology, psychology, history, and linguistics.

 Anthropology